Group Convolutional Neural Network for the Low-Energy Spectrum in the Quantum Dimer Model: Benchmark with ED

 \section{Benchmark with ED}

-In Fig.~\ref{fig:ed_l8}, we compare the GCNN ground state with that from ED at $L{=}8$ (Hilbert space dim $311,853,312$).
-The GCNN performs optimization within the 628,931 dimensional ${\rm p4m}$-invariant subspace.
-In Fig.~\ref{fig:ed_l8}(a) we compare $|\psi(\sigma)|^2$ obtained from GCNN and ED for $V{=}0.8$.
-Small-magnitude coefficients improve with $\mathcal{L}$ resulting in better fidelity (See Appendix Fig.~\ref{fig:L8_ener_and_error_coeffs} for other $V$ values). \\
+In Fig.~\ref{fig:ed_l8}, we provide additional convergence data for the GCNN ground state of an $L{=}8$ system (Hilbert space dimension $311{,}853{,}312$) at multiple values of $V$.
+The GCNN performs optimization within the 628,931 dimensional ${\rm p4m}$-invariant subspace as mentioned in the main text.